octobercms/docs/2.x/backend/lists.md

 **nameFrom** | if filtering by multiple items, the attribute to display for the name, taken from all records of the `modelClass` model.
 **default** | can either be integer (switch, checkbox, number) or array (group, date range, number range) or string (date).
 **permissions** | the [permissions](users.md#oc-users-and-permissions) that the current backend user must have in order for the filter scope to be used.
 Supports either a string for a single permission or an array of permissions of which only one is needed to grant access.
-**dependsOn** | a string or an array of other scope names that this scope [depends on](#filter-scope-dependencies).
+**dependsOn** | a string or an array of other scope names that this scope [depends on](#oc-filter-scope-dependencies).
 When the other scopes are modified, this scope will update.

+<a id="oc-filter-scope-dependencies"></a>
 ### Filter Dependencies

-Filter scopes can declare dependencies on other scopes by defining the `dependsOn` [scope option](#scope-options), which provide a server-side solution for updating scopes when their dependencies are modified.
+Filter scopes can declare dependencies on other scopes by defining the `dependsOn` [scope option](#oc-scope-options), which provide a server-side solution for updating scopes when their dependencies are modified.
 When the scopes that are declared as dependencies change, the defining scope will update dynamically.
 This provides an opportunity to change the available options to be provided to the scope.

 ```yaml
 country: